 How can I tell if it’s fungus or psoriasis?

-Look at nail color, thickness, texture, and check for accompanying skin or joint symptoms.
+Look at nail color, texture, thickness, and whether skin plaques or joint symptoms are present.

-Mild fungal cases may improve, but professional antifungal treatment is more reliable.
+They may help mild cases, but targeted antifungal treatment is usually more reliable.

 Is nail psoriasis contagious?